Hannibal Directive: UN Commission report

 A report by a UN Commission published in June 2024 found that the Israel Security Forces used the Hannibal Directive in several instances on October 7.
 In one example, a tank crew confirmed that they had applied the Hannibal Directive when they shot at a vehicle suspected of carrying kidnapped Israeli soldiers.
-The report also said that in two instances, Israeli forces "had likely applied the Hannibal Directive," resulting in the killing of up to 14 Israeli civilians.
+The report also said that in two instances, Israeli forces "had likely applied the Hannibal Directive," resulting in the killing of at least 14 Israeli civilians.